bhumi1102/rails/guides/source/layouts_and_rendering.md

 Overview: How the Pieces Fit Together
 -------------------------------------

 This guide focuses on the interaction between Controllers and Views in the Model-View-Controller (MVC) pattern.
 A Rails Controller is responsible for orchestrating the process of handling an HTTP request and composing a response.
 The Controller first hands off data access logic to the Model.
-Then, when it's time to send a response back to the browser, the Controller hands things off to the View.
+Then, when it's time to send a response back to the client, the Controller hands things off to the View.
 This guide will focus on the handoff between the Controller and the View.

 The Controller to View interaction has two parts.
-First part involves the Controller deciding what type of response to send and using appropriate method to create that response.
-If the response is a full-blown view, it's wrapped in the correct layout and view partials are pulled in as well.
+First part involves the Controller deciding what type of response to send and using an appropriate method to create that response.
+If the response is a full-blown view, Rails wrapped it in the correct layout and pulls in view partials as needed.

 Rendering Views by Convention
 -----------------------------

-By default, Controllers in Rails automatically render views with names that match controller action names and correspond to [CRUD verbs and routes](routing.html#crud-verbs-and-actions).
+By default, controllers in Rails automatically render views with names that match controller action names and correspond to [CRUD verbs and routes](routing.html#crud-verbs-and-actions).

 NOTE: Default rendering of views that match controller action names is an excellent example of the ["convention over configuration"](https://rubyonrails.org/doctrine#convention-over-configuration) technique that Rails promotes.